 North Vancouver Recreation Centre.
 (2018).
 Importance of Adventurous Play. https://www.nvrc.ca/notices-events-blog/active-living-blog/importance-adventurous-play

 Palmer, H. (1976).
 Mosaic versus melting pot?: immigration and ethnicity in Canada and the United States.
 International Journal, 31(3), 488.
 Retrieved from https://search.proquest.com/docview/1290345770?pq-origsite=gscholar&fromopenview=true&imgSeq=1#

 Share or Tweet this: Analysis of Plagiarism in the Draft Alberta K-6 Curriculum – https://drsaraheaton.wordpress.com/2021/04/03/analysis-of-plagiarism-in-the-draft-alberta-k-6-curriculum/

 This blog has had over 2 million views thanks to readers like you.
 If you enjoyed this post, please “like” it or share it on social media.
 Thanks!

-Sarah Elaine Eaton is a faculty member in the Werklund School of Education, University of Calgary, Canada.
+Sarah Elaine Eaton, PhD, is a faculty member in the Werklund School of Education, and the Educational Leader in Residence, Academic Integrity, University of Calgary, Canada.